Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

    signalling the end of the drill.

 ## Data types

-Data is a value with a type known by rbxmk.
+**Data** is a value with a type known by rbxmk.
 Each type has a Drill and Merge function.
-A Drill function selects a piece of data within the current Data.
+A Drill function selects a component of the Data.
 A Merge function detimines how, as an input, the Data will be merged into another Data, which is an output.

 This section lists and describes the types that rbxmk recognizes by default.